kartgoel/HydraDocumentation/docs/index.rst

   :alt: Hydra

-Welcome to Hydra's documentation! **Hydra** is an extensible framework for training, managing and deploying machine learning models for real time data quality monitoring.
+Welcome to Hydra's documentation!
+We're so glad you are here.
+Hydra is an extensible framework for training, managing and deploying machine learning models for real time data quality monitoring.
+It aims to partner with humans to perform tedious monitoring tasks.

-Check out the Github for further information.
+Hydra is managed via GitHub repositories.

 .. grid:: 1